Law of the European Union: Treaties

 The Treaty on European Union (TEU) and the Treaty on the Functioning of the European Union (TFEU) are the two main sources of EU law.
 Representing agreements between all member states, the TEU focuses more on principles of democracy, human rights, and summarises the institutions, while the TFEU expands on all principles and fields of policy in which the EU can legislate.
 In principle, the EU treaties are like any other international agreement, which will usually be interpreted according to principles codified by the Vienna Convention 1969.
 It can be amended by unanimous agreement at any time, but TEU itself, in article 48, sets out an amendment procedure through proposals via the Council and a Convention of national Parliament representatives.
 Under TEU article 5(2), the "principle of conferral" says the EU can do nothing except the things which it has express authority to do.
 The limits of its competence are governed by the Court of Justice, and the courts and Parliaments of member states.
+Under TEU article 6(1), the Charter of Fundamental Rights of the European Union (CFR) has the same legal value as the Treaties (TEU & TFEU).
+It does not, however, extend the competences of the EU.
+It serves as a set of fundamental rights which all EU legislation has to respect, whether it is an EU institution or a member state which executes those laws.